hzwer/ECCV2022-RIFE/README.md

 # RIFE Video Frame Interpolation v2.1
-**Our paper has not been officially published yet, and our method and experimental results are under improvement.
-Due to the incorrect data reference, the latency measurement of Sepconv and TOFlow in our arxiv paper needs to be modified.**
 ## [arXiv](https://arxiv.org/abs/2011.06294) | [Project Page](https://rife-vfi.github.io) | [Reddit](https://www.reddit.com/r/linux/comments/jy4jjl/opensourced_realtime_video_frame_interpolation/) | [YouTube](https://www.youtube.com/watch?v=60DX2T3zyVo&feature=youtu.be) | [Bilibili](https://www.bilibili.com/video/BV1K541157te?from=search&seid=5131698847373645765)

 Some apps has integrated RIFE.
 You can refer to [Waifu2x-Extension-GUI](https://github.com/AaronFeng753/Waifu2x-Extension-GUI) and [Flowframes](https://nmkd.itch.io/flowframes). 中文补帧软件也已经发布，免费下载 => [SVFI](https://github.com/YiWeiHuang-stack/Squirrel-Video-Frame-Interpolation)。